-- 185. IESS-Adapt aims to address the most important adaptation measures that have been proposed by the GoT in the national climate change adaptation and environmental management strategies.
+- 186. IESS-Adapt aims to address the most important adaptation measures that have been proposed by the GoT in the national climate change adaptation and environmental management strategies.
 The ESP screening in annex 4 and summarised in this section, demonstrates that the project will have negligible potential socio-environmental risks.
-The investments to be undertaken by the project will promote climate resilience and take into consideration the vulnerability of the target areas in terms of climate-risks such as drought, increased water shortage, land degradation, poverty, rainfall intensity and slope angle. - 186.
+The investments to be undertaken by the project will promote climate resilience and take into consideration the vulnerability of the target areas in terms of climate-risks such as drought, increased water shortage, land degradation, poverty, rainfall intensity and slope angle. - 187.
 The proposed investments and capacity development plan also aim to help marginalised climate vulnerable beneficiaries out of poverty through sustainable alternative sources of income by increasing awareness about environmental management and climate change as well as the other four pillars of the graduation process.
-Smallholder farmers will be shown how to shift to sustainable climate adaptive techniques that will help adapt to concrete environmental and climatic risks, such as increased drought, increased flooding, reduced water availability, increased land degradation and overall reduced livelihoods. - 187.
+Smallholder farmers will be shown how to shift to sustainable climate adaptive techniques that will help adapt to concrete environmental and climatic risks, such as increased drought, increased flooding, reduced water availability, increased land degradation and overall reduced livelihoods. - 188.
 The environmental and social screening presented in the table below provides a brief overview of the risk assessments detailed in the ESMP in annex 4 and shows that there are low to negligible risks related to the IESS-Adapt project.
 There are some minor risks, but mitigation measures have been integrated into the project, which has therefore been categorised as a category B project.
 The assessment was however not able to determine the risks for ESPs 9,10 and 14 as the project sites have as yet not been defined.
 Section III and IV of the ESMP outline the management plan in place to ensure the risks are correctly identified and appropriate mitigation measures put in place.

 ESP Potential Impacts and Risks Mitigation Efforts Screening and ESMP ESP 1 Compliance with the law positive impact: The project complies with all national relevant laws.
 The project will be in full compliance with the law specifically in the securing of permits to climate-proof rural access roads, as well as the legal requirements for the use of olive oil mill wastewater as a bio-fertiliser.
-Not needed ESP 2 Access and equity positive impact: The project design supports equal access to training, equipment, infrastructure and services, taking especially into account marginalised and vulnerable groups, namely women and youth.
-The project will take a number of transparent steps that will help ensure that the benefits of the project are being distributed fairly with no discrimination nor favouritism.
-Project targeting criteria is based on gender and age quotas Not needed
+Not needed